Directed by Elite Zexer

 ★★★★★ review by PixieDust on Letterboxd

 This was just incredible.
 One of the best directorial debuts I've seen in awhile.
-There are two things clashing here: tradition and modernity, happiness and familial obligation.
+There are a few things clashing here: tradition and modernity, happiness and familial obligation.
 It's pretty relatable and painful.
 The relationship between the mother and daughter here is one of my all time favorite depictions.
 They weren't exactly best friends but they also weren't at each other's throats.
 I cried for the last half and I was happy with the ending.
 I need more films like this

 ★★★★½ review by Gunnar Larson on Letterboxd